Edwin Gariguez: Environmental Campaign

-Degrees & Academic Studies
+Education

-Fr Gariguez entered San Jose College (Annex) Seminary and took up AB Pre-Divinity (Philosophy) at Ateneo de Manila University.
-He obtained his master's degree in theology from Loyola School of Theology, Ateneo de Manila University and graduated Magna Cum Laude in 1992.
-He also obtained an STB degree from Fujen Catholic University, an affiliate of the same school.
+Gariguez entered San Jose Seminary College (Annex) and studied AB Pre-Divinity (Philosophy) at Ateneo de Manila University.
+He obtained his master's degree in theology from the university’s Loyola School of Theology, graduating magna cum laude in 1992.
+He also obtained his Bachelor of Sacred Theology degree from affiliate school Fu Jen Catholic University in New Taipei City, Taiwan.

-In 2005 he took up masteral course in Sociology-Anthropology from Ateneo de Manila University, for a semester.
-He later transferred to Asian Social Institute (ASI) to enroll for the Doctoral Program on Applied Cosmic Anthropology (ACA).
+In 2005, he took up a semester of master’s studies in Sociology-Anthropology in Ateneo de Manila University, transferring to Asian Social Institute (ASI) to enrol for the Doctoral Program on Applied Cosmic Anthropology (ACA).
 The ACA Program gives emphasis on the application of knowledge and research to the concrete social realities that students face as catalyst of development or as agents of change.
-Fr Gariguez finished his PhD in 2008.
-His dissertation expounds on the ecological spirituality of the indigenous peoples in Mindoro as a practical framework and alternative paradigm for sustainable development and well-being.
+Gariguez finished his PhD in 2008, with his dissertation expounding on the ecological spirituality of the indigenous peoples in Mindoro as a practical framework and alternative paradigm for sustainable development and well-being.

-In 2016, Fr Gariguez co-designed a capacity building modular course in partnership with the Development Academy of the Philippines (DAP).
+In 2016, Gariguez co-designed a capacity-building modular course in partnership with the Development Academy of the Philippines (DAP).
 He also joined the extended training program and obtained a Certificate in Productivity and Quality Management, with specialization in Community & Area Development, Resilience and Sustainability.